 The Criminal Justice Studies associate degree program is available for study with Bryant & Stratton College Online.
 The online criminal justice degree program follows the same outcomes and curriculum as the campus-based program with the added flexibility and convenience of an online program.
 Students of our online associate degree in criminal justice can expect the same personal touch and support with their online courses and studies as is provided by our campus faculty and staff.

 Credits earned in online classes at Bryant & Stratton College are the same as credits earned in campus-based classes at Bryant & Stratton College.

 Is an associate degree in criminal justice worth it?
 A Criminal Justice Studies associate degree can prepare you for a career in the growing law enforcement and corrections field.
 In this industry, a degree is often necessary for advancement.
 When combined with agency-specific training and certifications, an associate in criminal justice can jump-start a career as a correctional officer, jailer, sheriff, probation officer, or police officer.

 For a full course listing, please refer to the Bryant & Stratton College catalog.

 Thinking about pursuing a career in law?
 Want to do something in the legal field?
 Thinking about pursuing a criminal justice associate degree to give your career prospects a boost?
 Bryant & Stratton College is here to help.
+Law enforcement, criminal law, criminology, corrections, public safety, and the justice system—we cover it all in our criminal justice associate degree program.
+Learn more.
 Get the conversation started here.